 Is Heavy Strength Training Safe For Older Adults?

-Anyways, thankfully (!) we’re now starting to see a greater volume of research exploring the benefits of resistance training in older populations.
+Thankfully (!) we’re now starting to see a greater volume of research exploring the benefits of resistance training in older populations.
 AND, it’s becoming a topic of conversation, which is great!

 Save the critical review of different loading intensities, reps, to failure or not to failure for another time.
 In keeping with the theme of this post I want to highlight a study, which is a part of an ongoing major clinical trial from Prof Belinda Beck’s group called the LIFTMOR Trial.
 You may have heard of it and I’ve certainly mentioned it more than once before.
 If you haven’t let me give you a quick synopsis of this RCT (randomised controlled trial) and you’ll see why I’ve mentioned it in this post.
+(To note, there are several more published articles from this trial since this paper in 2018)

 The LIFTMOR Trial